 • Any documents, links, or other materials relevant to the completion of these requirements that the student wishes to include (Optional)

 When complete, the student submits their portfolio through the portfolio form.
 Students may submit their portfolio at any point in their graduate career.
 The Curriculum Committee will review portfolios once each semester (excluding Summer).
-The deadline to submit a portfolio for review in the Spring 2024 semester is 9am EDT, Wednesday, April 10, 2024.
+The deadline to submit a portfolio for review in the Fall 2024 semester is 12pm EDT (noon), Friday, November 15, 2024.
 Students planning to graduate in the summer should submit their portfolio before or during the spring semester prior to graduation.
 Portfolios submitted during Summer will be reviewed in Fall.
 For further information, see Section 5.1 of the Handbook.

 Apply to Join the Certificate